ChrisBrumfitt01/ESGApplication/README.md

 I made a change to this to handle invalid lines.
 So if the program reaches an invalid line, it will log a message and then continue processing the rest of the file.

+#### Third commit

+Fixed errors not spotted earlier, caused by missing configuration for RestTemplate.